Jolie-Pitt Abuse Accusations Highlight Domestic Violence Upswing

 How Our Grand Rapids Family Lawyers Can Help

-At Kraayeveld Law, we have been helping domestic abuse victims and others across Grand Rapids for decades.
+At Kraayeveld Family Law, we have been helping domestic abuse victims and others across Grand Rapids for decades.
 Our lawyers are dedicated professionals who take the time to understand each client’s unique situation and work tirelessly to help them resolve a wide range of situations.

 Call 616-285-0808 or contact us online to make an appointment to speak with a Grand Rapids divorce lawyer about your situation.